Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - All forms of type conversion (including Ares') now correctly update `MoveSound` if a moving unit has their type changed.
 - All forms of type conversion (including Ares') now correctly update `OpenTopped` state of passengers in transport that is converted.
 - Fixed an issue introduced by Ares that caused `Grinding=true` building `ActiveAnim` to be incorrectly restored while `SpecialAnim` was playing and the building was sold, erased or destroyed.
-- Fixed that Chrono harvester cannot teleport again after repaired in repair bay caused by Ares.

 ## Aircraft